Configuration

 This code sample shows you how to pass custom parameters to the client by creating a custom configuration object.

-You must finish setting up your configuration object before you call LDClientInit
+Finish setting up your configuration client before you call LDClientInit

 Here, we've configured the event queue capacity and flush interval parameters: